Why choose Reading?

 Based in a convenient location in Reading, just 35 minutes from London, Whiteknights campus has excellent travel connections to airports and other major transport hubs.

 The campus is set in 130 hectares of beautiful parkland, offering plenty of space for you to relax.
-It has been voted among the best and most popular green spaces in the UK for six consecutive years in the Green Flag Awards.
+It has been voted among the best and most popular green spaces in the UK for nine consecutive years in the Green Flag Awards.

 You will find many useful amenities on site, including: